Victoria’s COVID-19 crisis by the numbers

-* Latest deaths include three men in their 70s, four women and one man in their 80s and three women and one man in their 90s
+* Latest deaths include a man in his 70s, six women in their 80s, five women and one man in their 90s

-* 675 people are in hospital, with 45 in intensive care and 29 on ventilators
+* 622 people in hospital, with 43 in intensive care and 28 of those 43 on ventilators

 KEY AGED CARE OUTBREAKS